 Have you ever lived away from home before coming to study in Darwin?

 I haven’t lived away from home before, mainly just extended holidays.

-The thing I miss the most about home is the quality of the food.
+The thing I missed the most about home was the quality of the food.

-What activities do you do outside of school?
+What activities did you do outside of school?

-Outside of school activities I like to fix cars and making a barbecue.
+Outside of school activities, I liked to fix cars and making a barbecue.

 Why did you choose to study in Darwin?